HuzaifahMajid/HuzaifahMajid/README.md

 ### Hi there 👋

-Prospective double major in CS & ITI @ Rutgers University-New Brunswick
+B.S. in CS & ITI @ Rutgers University-New Brunswick

 My initial projects have mostly been influenced by my classes, but now I spend time on computer security + cloud concepts :)